WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

 **NOTE**: `Translation` supports string parser usage.

+To combine multiple translations for a single locale into one, you can use the `CombinedTranslationTerms` type.

 You may also use localized filenames.
 For this you'll need to store files as

 - `filename.ext` (fallback, if a known locale or an existing file isn't